nebari-dev/nebari/tests_e2e/playwright/README.md

 Jupyterlab since things may need to load _inside_ the page, not necessarily causing network traffic - or causing several bursts network traffic, which would incorrectly pass the `wait_for_load_state` after the first burst.

+Playwright has a built-in auto-wait feature which waits for a timeout period for some actionable items.
+See https://playwright.dev/docs/actionability .